-D.1 Spent fuel management facilities
+D1.
+Spent fuel management facilities

 There are no spent fuel management facilities in Austria since Austria does not operate nuclear power plants.
-Spent fuel elements from research reactors are sent back to the US.
-Some spent fuel elements are in interim storage at the Atomic Institute in Vienna (see below).
+Spent fuel elements from research reactors are sent back to the USA under the contract No.DE-NA0001641 between the United States Department of Energy, the Vienna University of Technology and EURATOM- ESA.